vinc86/react-app-cleaner/README.md

 ## A simple CLI tool for cleaning up your `REACT` project initialized with `create-react-app`

-This tool will cleanup the content of the folder `src` and `public`.
+- This tool will cleanup the content of the folder `src` and `public`.
+- Possibility to install `react-router-dom`

-Supports also projects initialized with TypeScript template.
+- Supports projects initialized with TypeScript template.

 ## How To